 Hamadan Hamadan Province, Iran Travel Guide

 Hamadan's bus network forms the backbone of its public transit.
-It offers an economical means to traverse the city, linking major areas and attractions.
+It offers an economical means to traverse the city, linking major districts and attractions.
 Unlike larger metropolises in Iran, Hamadan operates without a metro or tram system.

 Buses generally run from early morning (about 6 AM) until late evening (around 9-10 PM).
 Frequency varies by route, with main arteries having more frequent service.
 Fridays, the Iranian weekend, might observe reduced service.
 Accessibility for wheelchairs on public buses is limited.